 The goal of this initiative is to build national resilience by empowering the general public to be aware of the simple steps that can be taken to stop or slow life threatening bleeding, and to promote the general public’s access to Bleeding Control Kits in public spaces, while they travel, and in the home.

 EMS practitioners are asked to help build awareness of this initiative.
-For more information on these efforts and how you can get involved in the “Stop the Bleed” campaign, please visit dhs.gov/stopthebleed.
+For more information on these efforts and how you can get involved in the “Stop the Bleed” campaign, please visit stopthebleedtexas.org.

 CATRAC has all training material needed to teach a class.
-We will provide a training simulator for wound packing, trainer tourniquets, trauma supplies, PowerPoint, and all other material needed for the class.
-CATRAC now has the capability to issue EMS CE hours for this class.
-Anyone who is a member of CATRAC and has taken the approved B-Con course will be allowed to check this equipment out.
+We will provide a training simulator for wound packing, trainer tourniquets, trauma supplies, PowerPoint, a certificate of completion, an instructor (if needed), and all other material needed for the class.
+Any agency that is a member of CATRAC is able to borrow Stop the Bleed training equipment.

 For general questions or to learn if you are eligible to teach Stop the Bleed, please reach out to the CATRAC Stop the Bleed POC, Rachel Lindsay:

 If you are not a member and are interested in borrowing Stop the Bleed training supplies, please reach out to [email protected] to inquire about membership.